-> There will be no outreach from the organization; we suggest shipping your application with USPS Priority Mail, FedEx or UPS to ensure the application package can be tracked.
+There will be no outreach from the organization; we suggest shipping your application with US Priority Mail, FedEx or UPS to ensure the application package can be tracked.
 Also, please make sure to clearly write a return address on your package, so if it gets returned for any reason you will receive it back and your private information will be secure.

-> We do not accept applications via email or fax.
+We do not accept applications via email.

-> What happens if I have been awarded a scholarship and transfer to a non-partner institution or need to take time off?
+What happens if I have been awarded a scholarship and transfer to a non-partner institution or need to take time off?

-> PCF will adhere to the policies that all recipients attend a California Community College and remain continuously enrolled.
+PCF will adhere to the policies that all recipients attend a California community college and remain continuously enrolled.
 If you transfer out of state or otherwise cease to be enrolled at a California-based institution all rights to future scholarship monies are forfeited.
 Please note, PCF will not offer re-application to the scholarship program if withdrawal is necessary for any reason.

-> I have been awarded a scholarship and completed my degree in 2 years, what happens to the extra scholarship funds?
+I have been awarded a scholarship and completed my degree in 2 years, what happens to the extra scholarship funds?

-> PCF only supports eligible students who are currently enrolled in a program at a California Community College; the program has been created to assist students for up to 3 years, if you complete your degree in less than 3 years, the extra funds will go towards future scholarship funding.
+PCF only supports eligible students who are currently enrolled in a program at a California community college; the program has been created to assist students for up to 3 years, if you complete your degree in less than 3 years, the extra funds will go towards future scholarship funding.

-> Why is the foundation called Pine Cone?
+Why is the foundation called Pine Cone?

 The organization is called Pine Cone based on pine tree reproduction, which starts with the development of cones on a mature tree.
 Cone seeds have wings, which when they're are released from the cone, help them fly through the air on the wind to land on soil, sprout and eventually grow into pine trees.